 IDEM provides funding to update watershed management plans.
 In order for a WMP to receive funding for revisions, at least two of the WMP sections below must be outdated.
 WMPs approved by IDEM within four years from the date of the application’s submittal are not eligible to receive funding for revision.

 Because every WMP is different, judging what is “outdated” is subjective by nature and applicants should make this determination using their best professional judgment and meet with IDEM, as described above.
-For more information on whether your WMP revision qualifies for funding, read the specific requirements in the instructions for the 319 grant application documents.
+For more information on whether your WMP revision qualifies for funding, read the specific requirements in the Instructions for the Nonpoint Source Management Program Section 319 Grant Application [PDF].